davidgasquez/handbook/Open Data.md

 - **Easy**.
 Create, curate and share datasets without friction.
   - Data is useful only when used!
 Right now, we're not using most of humanity's datasets.
 That's not because they're not available but because they're hard to get.
 They're isolated in different places and formats.
   - Pragmatism: published data is better than almost published one because something is missing.
+Publishing datasets to the web is too hard now and there are few purpose-built tools that help.
 - **Versioned and Modular**.
 Data and metadata (e.g: `relation`) should be [updated, forked and discussed](https://github.com/jbenet/data/blob/master/dev/designdoc.md#data-hashes-and-refs) as code in version controlled repositories.
   - Prime composability (e.g: [Arrow ecosystem](https://thenewstack.io/how-apache-arrow-is-changing-the-big-data-ecosystem/)) so tools/services can be swapped.
   - Metadata as a first-class citizen.